 Rise (the name is inspired by Ezra 10:4) offers Direct Trade 70% Dark Organic Cocoa bars.
 "Farm-to-table chocolate empowers rural Haitian families with social and environmental responsibility and sustainability."

 They even have delicious flavor options including: dark chocolate, peanut moringa, cinnamon cayenne, lemon ginger, and orange crunch.

 Everyone loves chocolate.
-But more news keeps coming out about unsafe child labor and child trafficking in the cocoa bean fields of West Africa where most of our cocoa comes from.
-(To learn more, go to our Chocolate Slavery page.)
+But most cocoa farmers live in poverty, never tasting the delicious product of their labor.
+And, in West Africa, children are even trafficked and forced to work in the cocoa bean fields.
+(To learn more, see Chocolate Slavery.)
 Click here for a shopping list of ethical chocolate options.
-Or you can buy chocolate through the links below to help make a genuine difference in the lives of cocoa farmers and their children.
+Or you can buy chocolate through the links below to make an amazing difference in the lives of cocoa farmers.
 It is well worth paying a little extra for your chocolate!